THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Meditate on the following passage, remembering that these words are addressed to Christians:

-For if we sin willfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.
+For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins,

-For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
-And again, The Lord shall judge his people.
-It is a fearful thing to fall into the hands of God.
+It is a fearful thing to fall into the hands of the living God.
 (Hebrews 10:25-31)

 Grace and Works